ropensci-archive/rpmc/README.md

-# rpmc #
+rpmc
+====

+## UPDATE as of 2014-08-20

+This package will undergo no further development.

+## Info

 `rpmc` accesses PubMed Central metadata using their OAI-PMH harvester.

 You do not need an API key.

 Documentation for the PubMed Central OAI-PMH [here](http://www.ncbi.nlm.nih.gov/pmc/tools/oai_examples/).